finbourne/scheduler-sdk-csharp/sdk/docs/SchedulesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SchedulesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SchedulesApi>();
             var createScheduleRequest = new CreateScheduleRequest(); // CreateScheduleRequest |

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ScheduleDefinition result = apiInstance.CreateSchedule(createScheduleRequest, opts: opts);

                 // [EXPERIMENTAL] CreateSchedule: Create a Schedule for a job ScheduleDefinition result = apiInstance.CreateSchedule(createScheduleRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));